 User experience design is typically handled by a team that’s separate from the marketing department.
 They focus on developing smooth and straightforward interactions for website and app users.

-The UX team must understand the pain points of your users and the goals they want to achieve.
+The UX team must understand your users' pain points and the goals they want to achieve.

 A combined approach, like UX marketing, goes one step further.
 Collaboration between your UX and marketing teams is required to create user-converting interactions.